bnm3k/search_pipeline_builder/README.md

 For **semantic search**, [FastEmbed](https://qdrant.github.io/fastembed/) is used for both generating and querying embeddings.
 All FastEmbed [dense text embedding models](https://qdrant.github.io/fastembed/examples/Supported_Models/) are supported out of the box.
-DuckDB is used to store the vectors and also the model metadata (such as the dimensions).
+DuckDB is used to store the vectors and also for the model metadata (such as the dimensions).
 If you've got a few documents that you are embedding, let's say 100s, then you probably do not need to add a vector index to speed up similarity search - DuckDB's
 [Array similarity](https://duckdb.org/docs/sql/functions/array.html) functions
 will work just fine.
 However, with a large number of documents, you might have to add an index for fast approximate search.
 For various reasons and possible bugs that I have explored in
-[my blog](https://bnm3k.github.io/blog/vss-duckdb-caveats), I do not use DuckDB's built in vector index.
+[my blog post](https://bnm3k.github.io/blog/vss-duckdb-caveats), I do not use DuckDB's built in vector index.
 Instead, I have opted for [hnswlib](https://github.com/nmslib/hnswlib) for vector indexing.
 To create a Vector Similarity base searcher, provide the connection (for fetching metadata